-Our Spring Parcel wines are dropping in late March – they will be sold on a first come, first served basis.
+Our Spring Parcel wines have dropped, so get in quick as they will be sold on a first come, first served basis.
 Get in touch with your Account Manager to secure your bottle.

 The first wine in our Parcel Project programme is an unusual white blend from South African maverick, Thinus Krüger.
 With his label FRAM, Thinus has made it his mission to sail into uncharted waters, to boldly search for whatever great grapes lie behind the next hill, over the next horizon.
 This is just the case for his Dry White, where grapes are sourced from a small plot in a veritable desert, literally in the middle of nowhere.
 Indeed, the only reason the vines weren’t ripped out was because the grower who maintains the vineyard couldn’t afford to.
 When Thinus stumbled upon the vineyard resplendent with a melange of white grapes, he knew it was something with which he could work his magic.
 This is the first bottling of the wine which is produced in tiny quantities – just six barrels to be exact – from grapes harvested in 2016 and 2017.

 On the nose, we have fresh tangerine peel and roasted oats on the nose, leading to an aromatic centre showcasing beeswax and lanolin.
 The palate kicks off with bright Fino sherry and sides of Muscat flavours, and at the core you’ll find lemon grass and a savoury salinity reminiscent of oyster shell and sea spray.